-What medications are available for constipation in adults?
+What OTC medications are available to treat constipation in adults?

-If these initial measures fail, the health care professional may try a number of laxatives on a short-term basis.
-The patient must consult with his or her doctor before using any of these agents, particularly on long-term basis.
+If these initial measures fail, the health-care professional may try a number of laxatives on a short-term basis.
+The patient should consult with his or her doctor before using any of these agents, particularly on long-term basis.